DinisCruz/Book_Hacking_Portugal/Research/Economics.md

   * "Who guards the guardians?"

+  * Current capitalist-based economical model is not working for large parts of the population
+    * "We need to innovate ourselves out of this problem"

 **PT Emigrants**

   * Use Software to create distribution networks to send PT Products to PT emigrants